bjb568/DevDoodle/README.md

 		> use DevDoodle
 		> db.createUser({user: 'DevDoodle', pwd: 'YOUR-DB-PASSWORD', roles: [{role: 'readWrite', db: 'DevDoodle'}]})
 - `node server` with sudo (or change it's port to ≥ 1024 via command line argument (e.g. `node server 1337`))
+    - optional `--nossl` argument to run the server on http, port 80
+    - optional `--no-ocsp-stapling` to turn off OCSP stapling for the SSL server
 - `node sockets.js` with sudo (changing port is not supported since port 81 is hard coded into client side javascript)
 - verify everything is working at `https://localhost/status/` (or `https://localhost:1337/status/` for a custom port)